What is a tooth root abscess?

 A tooth root abscess is a severe infection that develops around the root of a tooth.
-It usually occurs as a result of bacteria entering through a broken or traumatized tooth.
+It usually occurs because of bacteria entering through a broken or traumatized tooth.

 What causes a tooth root abscess?